thang2162/react-native-tile-view/README.md

 To change the main container set styles under the container key in the style Object.

-To change the item container set styles under the item key in the style Object.
+To change the item container set styles under the tile key in the style Object.

-The style object be initialized through StyleSheet.create() before being set into the customStyle prop.
+The style object must be initialized through StyleSheet.create() before being set into the customStyle prop.
 See the example for more details.

 ## Author